gcallah/BookReviews/goodspeed.md

 correcting for prior excess allocation" (187).
 This argument simply treats an historical trend as though it were some sort of norm, so that investment below that trend could not possibly be too high.
-However, as the facts on the ground change, investment line with or even below an historical trend may easily prove to be still too high: the litmus test for investments is not whether they conform to some past line on a graph, but whether they will turn out to be profitable.
+However, as the facts on the ground change, investment in line with or even below an historical trend may easily prove to be still too high: the litmus test for investments is not whether they conform to some past line on a graph, but whether they will turn out to be profitable.